 New techniques, same GMOs

 The biotechnology industry is hard at work to find new ways to bend DNA to its will.
 In 2015, the first genetically engineered hornless cows were born.
-Their descendants are expected to be commercially available sometime this year.
-The goal of the hornless cow is — to put it plainly — to eliminate the stabby-bits, which pose risks for cows housed in tight quarters and the farmers who tend to them.
+The goal of the hornless cow is — to put it plainly — to eliminate the “stabby” bits, which pose risks for cows housed in tight quarters and the farmers who tend to them.
 While we are in no way pro-puncture, it’s worth noting the cow horns are unique in that they are an extension of the animal’s sinus cavities.
 The health of the horns impacts the animal’s health, well-being, and even their social functioning (cows are herd animals, not loners).
 Since hornless cattle are already produced through traditional breeding, one wonders why GMO hornless cows were thought necessary at all.

 We also see a push to change the composition of milk by genetically modifying cows and goats.
 Cows have even been engineered to produce human breast milk.
 Or, skipping the cow altogether, synthetic breast milk has been created entirely in the lab.
-Breast milk is a weighty topic, given its unique role in the bond between a new mother and her baby.
-While every mother wants what’s best for her child, some women encounter obstacles to breastfeeding, facing heartache and difficult decisions.
-Does synthetic breast milk — created with new technology in the complex and often misunderstood world of genetics — truly offer parents a better choice?
+Breast milk is a weighty topic, given its unique role in the bond between a new parent and baby.
+While every parent wants what’s best for their child, some encounter obstacles to breastfeeding, facing heartache and difficult decisions.
+Does synthetic breast milk — created with new technology in the complex and often misunderstood world of genetics — truly offer a better choice?

 #BeTheButterfly in the dairy aisle

 With millions and acres and billions of dollars at play in the world of genetically modified dairy, what can the lone consumer do?
 That part is, thankfully, simple.
-We can support non-GMO in the dairy industry, from what the animals eat to what our families eat.
-We can support — and grow — the demand for non-GMO corn and soy, and say no to sneaky synbio.
+You can support non-GMO in the dairy industry, from what the animals eat to what your families eat.
+You can support — and grow — the demand for non-GMO corn and soy, and say no to sneaky synbio.
 Consumer demand drives the market.
-By looking for the butterfly, we make a powerful statement that our food comes from nature.
-We want it to stay that way.
+By looking for the butterfly, you make a powerful statement that your food comes from nature, and you want it to stay that way.